 - two Russian teacher trainers,

-- three Russian teachers who organize our children’s program,
+- two Russian teachers who organize our children’s program,

-- two Russians specially trained to teach Russian to foreigners
+- a Russian teacher specially trained to teach Russian to foreigners

 - About 75 percent of students have been studying with us for more than one semester.